 Upon pulling logs, you may see error messages relating to wallet settings, such as 'unauthorized', 'invalid wallet id', or 'not found'.

-Please refer to these specific messages and their resolutions in the Configuring BitGo article, under the section 'Checking for success'.
+Please refer to these specific messages and their resolutions in the Setting up BitGo article, under the section 'Checking for success'.

 Double check the that credentials for BitGo in the admin are correct.
 There should be no extraneous spaces.
 For more information, consult the above linked article.